 The Therapy Process

 Any analytic process is synchronous with time.
 Contrary to the American culture of immediacy, shorter-term Jungian Psychotherapy and longer-term Jungian Analysis take time.
+I describe it as a longer rather than a shorter process.
 Sometimes people feel worse before they feel better.
 It is part of the therapy process.

 Each person is unique in his or her complexities, energies, histories, and traits.
 I respect these differences during our process and have deep experience in working with them.